For consumers

 • Our rules and powers

-Before investigating a complaint, we first need to decide whether or not we have the power to do so (whether it is within our rules and jurisdiction to do so).
+Before investigating a complaint, we first need to decide whether or not we have the power to do so.
+(This means whether or not it is within our rules and jurisdiction to do so).

 We can help a range of people with their complaints about financial products or services.
-In some cases, we might not be able to help if you’re not eligible to bring a complaint to our service, for example complaints from large businesses.
+In some cases, we might not be able to help if you’re not eligible to bring a complaint to our service, for example if you are a large business.

 Find out more